 "It made me realize these guys are really out there!
 And I could do this for all of them."

 Soon Sharma was riding his bike to every retirement home within pedaling distance.
-After he interviewed every combat-hardened soldier there, he turned to veterans' halls, then the Internet.
+After he interviewed every combat-hardened soldier there, he turned to veterans' halls.
+Then he hit the Internet.

 Borrowing his parents' car, he traveled to Oregon over the summer, then back down the California coast, interviewing still more people.
-He's up to about 160, and has plans to expand his travels in the weeks ahead to Arizona and other states and, on next month's 75th anniversary of the Pearl Harbor attack, to Hawaii.
+He's up to about 160.
+He has plans to expand his travels to Arizona and other states.
+On the anniversary of the Pearl Harbor attack Dec.7, he plans to be in Hawaii.

 He makes a DVD of every interview and gives it to the veteran.
 Some have passed on copies to the World War II museum.

-"He's just totally dedicated and a very decent young fellow," said Howie Beach of Fullerton, whom Sharma interviewed.
-What he is doing is important, said Beach, another Silver Star recipient who at 91 sometimes speaks to high school groups.
+"He's just totally dedicated and a very decent young fellow," said Howie Beach of Fullerton, Calif., whom Sharma interviewed.
+What he is doing is important, said Beach, another Silver Star recipient.
+At 91, he sometimes speaks to high school groups.

 "But a lot of them go on their merry way, just taking their lives and their freedoms and all that for granted," Beach said of those students.
 "So it's good to see a young man like Rishi with such a convincing way about him."

-Such an effort doesn't come cheap, however, and Sharma quickly exhausted his modest life's savings carrying it out.
-He raised about $3,300 through a GoFundMe account and has spent most of that.
-To economize during the Oregon-Northern California trip, he limited himself to one meal every other day.
+Such an effort doesn't come cheap.
+Sharma quickly exhausted his modest life's savings carrying it out.
+He raised about $3,300 through a GoFundMe account.
+He's spent most of that.
+To economize during the Oregon-Northern California trip, he limited himself to one meal.
+And that was every other day.

-But Sharma, who also founded a nonprofit called, Heroes of the Second World War, has huge dreams for his effort.
+Sharma also founded a nonprofit called, Heroes of the Second World War.
 He'd like to recruit others to help conduct interviews, perhaps get the interviews to museums and allow others to get to know some of the people he says have become his closest friends.